MetPX/sarracenia/doc/sr_log2clusters.8.rst

 ===========

 .. note::
-   FIXME: I think this is totally out of date... think the config file scheme has changed.
+   FIXME: think the config file scheme has changed is this right?
 PS.
-   FIXME: log2cluster.7 man page non-existent.
-   FIXME: log_routing.conf entry? what's that? accepts broker as argument... hmm..
+   FIXME: log_routing.conf entry? what's that? no documentation. accepts broker as argument... hmm..
    P.S. not sure I understand any of this...